 - Urinate in inappropriate places

-However, while some cats get upset by being ignored, some see it as a fun game and may engage in play with you.
+However, while some cats get upset by being ignored, some see it as a fun game and may play with you.

 When Should I Ignore My Cat?